microsoft/semantic-kernel/docs/decisions/0002-java-folder-structure.md

 * The folder names will match those used (or planned for .Net) but in the idiomatic Java folder naming convention
 * Use `bom` instead of `MetaPackage` as the latter is .Net centric
 * Use `api` instead of `Abstractions` as the latter is .Net centric
-* Rename `semantickernel-core` to `semantickernel` to be consistent with .Net naming
 * Move `semantickernel-core-skills` to a new `plugins` folder and rename to `plugins-core`
 * Use the term `plugins` instead of `skills` and avoid introducing technical debt